Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     !!!
 Note

+        You should not call `.result()` when passing the results of tasks to other tasks, only when interacting with the result of a task inside of the flow itself.
+Prefect will implicitly know to call `.result()` on any `PrefectFuture`.

+    !!!
+Tip

         We have used a short-hand notation here of `task(<function>)`.
 This is equivalent to using the `@task` decorator and definining a new function for each task.

     ![Prefect UI](../images/user/prefect_tutorial1.jpg)